doylek1/ResGuides-NLTK/context.md

 * Modality (*would, can, might*)
 * Lexical density--the number of words per clause, the number of content to non-content words, etc.

-According to scopus, Natural Language Processing with Python has been cited 461 times, since published in 2009, in research that really covers the gamut of disciplines from Computer Science, Social Sciences, Engineering, Mathematics, Arts and Humanities, Medicine, Business, Management and Accounting, Decision Sciences, Neuroscience, Biochemistry, Genetics and Molecular Biology
+The book written by Steven Bird, Edward Loper and their collaborator ...
+Natural Language Processing with Python has been cited 461 times, since published in 2009, in research that really covers the gamut of disciplines from Computer Science, Social Sciences, Engineering, Mathematics, Arts and Humanities, Medicine, Business, Management and Accounting, Decision Sciences, Neuroscience, Biochemistry, Genetics and Molecular Biology

 It is a tool designed by researchers for researchers, although it is now also used by industries and others (GET EXAMPLES!!).